cargo-prebuilt/cargo-prebuilt/CONFIG.md

 reports = ["$REPORT_TYPE"]  # Reports to download
 color = true|false          # Should CLI colors be on or not force_verify = true|false   # Force verifying signatures and hashes (See [key.$ANYTHING])
+safe = true|false           # Prevent the overwriting of binaires
 skip_bin_hash = true|false  # Skip verifying extracted binaries

 [key.$ANYTHING]             # Add a public verifying key for an index